 “We all need somewhere where we feel safe.” – British actress Emma Thompson.

-Type 6s tend to fear a lack of support above all else.
+Enneagram 6s tend to fear a lack of support above all else.
 As a parent who is a type 6, find your safe place both emotionally and physically so that you can be your kids’ safe place while they are young.
-Prioritize taking care of yourself and your own mental health to ensure that you can give your children the support and security they need as they grow.
+Prioritize taking care of yourself and your mental health to ensure that you can give your children the support and security they need as they grow.

 2. Don’t overwhelm your kids with your fears.